 - Drive letter conflict or no drive letter

 - Not initialized

 - Outdated disk driver

 - USB Root Hub is outdated

 - Disk is physically damaged

-Applies to: Fix external hard drive not showing, not detected error due to connection problem.
+Applies to: Fix an external hard drive not detected due to a connection problem.

 #1.
 Check and Change External Hard Drive Connection Cable

 Start off by checking the connecting cable between your drive and PC: